Game Support and Live Operations Services

 ↓

-Firebase Remote Config — the most common solution for mobile games.
-Keys are stored in the console; the client fetches them at session start via RemoteConfig.FetchAndActivateAsync().
-Important: Firebase caches values for 12 hours by default.
-In production, you must explicitly configure minimumFetchInterval—otherwise config changes won't reach users on time.
-For live events, use minimumFetchInterval = 0 with client-side throttling.
+Firebase Remote Config is the most common solution for mobile games.
+Keys are stored in the console; the client fetches them on session start via RemoteConfig.FetchAndActivateAsync().
+Important: Firebase caches values for 12 hours by default — in production you must explicitly set minimumFetchInterval.
+For live events we use minimumFetchInterval = 0 with manual client throttling.
+See Firebase Remote Config documentation on Wikipedia for details.

-PlayFab offers more game-specific capabilities: Title Data, Player Data, CloudScript.
-It's ideal for server-side purchase validation, player progression storage, and A/B testing.
-If your game has server components (PvP, leaderboards, inventory), PlayFab often has better cost-benefit than Firebase across all features.
+PlayFab offers Title Data, Player Data, and CloudScript — great for server-side purchase validation, player progress storage, and A/B testing segments.
+If your game has a server component (PvP, leaderboards, inventory), PlayFab often provides more value overall.

 Typical Remote Config Key Structure